hiya, Sarah here

 I felt like I was going to die, throw up, or pass out.

-I found a bathroom & I had my first anxiety attack in the hospital.
+I found a bathroom & I had my first panic attack in the hospital.
 It sucked so bad.
 I think it lasted about 10 minutes, but of course, felt like a lifetime.
 I emerged from the bathroom looking very gray with a stomach ache, but I did what all nurses have to do at the start of a shift.
 I took report on my patients.

 So, I finally started taking care of myself again after years of only caring for others.